cp3402-students/cp3402-2022-team1/Site.md

 # Colour setting

+Below is the colour we used to create the Labyrinth Consulting website

 | Element | RGB | HEX | Official Name |
 |---|---|---|---|
 | Button | (48,104,70) | #306846 | Killarney |